Breanna-W/Reverse-Engineering/Lab8.md

 5) What does the malware do every _______ seconds?

 The malware creates a thread which creates a message box every 60 seconds.
-The message box has a title "Practical Malware Analysis %d" and a message "Press OK to reboot"
+The message box has a title "Practical Malware Analysis %d" where %d is replaced by a  number and a message "Press OK to reboot".

 ![code screenshot](./screenshots/MessageBox.png)